red-hat-storage/ocs-ci/docs/code_review.md

     approved  from github by at least 2 project maintainers before merge.
 * All comments should be addressed or responded and once comment is considered as closed we should Resolve conversation to close the comment.
+* If there are new review comments for a PR that is older than 4 days, the author can take it up as follow on PR after the issue is filed in github to address new review comments.
 * If some fixes required from the comment, please do not do `git commit --amend` and `git push --force` as we lose the history of changes and it's hard for reviewer to see what was really changed from the